mblarsen/vue-browser-acl/README.md

 })
 ```

+The _1st parameter_ is a function that returns the user.
+It can also be just a
+user object.
+The _2nd parameter_ is a callback that lets you can set up rules.
+Alternatively you can pass a [preconfigured acl](https://github.com/mblarsen/browser-acl#setup) from
+the `browser-acl` package.

-Make sure to see [browser-acl](https://github.com/mblarsen/browser-acl) for how to define rules and policies.
+See [browser-acl](https://github.com/mblarsen/browser-acl) for how to define rules and policies.

 ## Usage